BEXIS2/Documents/Docs/Search.md

 ## Cite a Dataset

-A copyable citation suggestion is provided at the top of the dataset page.
-It includes all necessary information (e.g., authors, title, year, version, DOI) to correctly reference the dataset.
+Each dataset provides a ready-to-use citation at the top of its landing page.

-In addition, you may have the option to download the citation in different formats via the **Download Citation** button.
-Available formats are BibTeX, RIS, and plain text.
+You may also download the citation using the **Download Citation** button (if available) in citation formats BibTeX, RIS and plain text.

-## Request Data Access

-As looged in user you can request access to data which is not yet freely available.
-Do so by clicking the Request Access button on  the right side of the dataset page.
-You will be notified when access was granted to you.
-You can view your open request under My Data (#)
+## Advanced Download Options
+Download via API

+An API for downloading datasets is available for advanced use cases.
+Detailed instructions and examples will be added in a future update of this manual.